Storm Chasers (TV series): Broadcast

 Repeats of the series are currently airing on the digital broadcast network Quest.

+Episodes of all 5 seasons are also available on YouTube and the first 4 seasons are available on Max.

 After the series

 Timmer and others continued a web series, Tornado Chasers, funded by Kickstarter campaigns.

-On May 31, 2013, three members of the TWISTEX team, Tim Samaras, his twenty-four-year-old son Paul Samaras, and California native Carl Young (aged 45), lost their lives while chasing an EF3 tornado in El Reno, Oklahoma.
-The three were featured in a Storm Chasers special, "Mile Wide Tornado: Oklahoma Disaster", aired on The Discovery Channel on June 5, 2013.
-They were also featured in The Weather Channel's television special "Dangerous Day Ahead" which aired a month later.
+On May 31, 2013, three members of the TWISTEX team, Tim Samaras, his twenty-four-year-old son Paul Samaras, and California native Carl Young (aged 45), lost their lives while chasing an EF3 tornado near El Reno, Oklahoma.
+The three were featured in a Storm Chasers special, "Mile Wide Tornado: Oklahoma Disaster", which aired on The Discovery Channel on June 5, 2013.
+They were also featured in The Weather Channel's television special "Dangerous Day Ahead", which aired a month later.

 On February 4, 2016, Herbert Stein (former driver of the Doppler on Wheels) died at age 57 after a short battle with pancreatic and liver cancer.

 On January 23, 2018, former Storm Chasers member Joel Taylor died of a drug overdose at age 38 on a cruise ship.